whartzler/Class_Project/README.md

 ### Next Steps
 1. ETL Group
-    - Determine Null values and see how we should treat them
     - Update the Manufacturer Names - NS
     - Review the datatypes...
     - Outliers review